 How to Properly Water an Olive Tree

 Young olive trees should get frequent watering as they grow.
-If you wish to encourage olive development, be prepared to water your trees with sparing, thorough waterings.
+If you wish to encourage olive development, be prepared to water your trees sparingly and thoroughly.

 - For the first two weeks, water newly planted specimens every third day.
 Use a drip watering system that is set as close to the root ball as you can.